RunestoneInteractive/overview/_sources/Assessments/parsons.rst

          }

 Here is the same example, but with a paired distractor (#paired vs #distractor).
 The distractor block be shown either above or below the correct block.
 There will also be purple edges on the sides and the word "or" to show that the blocks are paired.
+You can optionally add an explanation of the distractor by adding a colon and including text after the colon.
+This will be shown if the user hovers over the block after the block is disabled.

 .. parsonsprob:: java_countdown_paired
             :numbered: left